presseverykey/everykey-tutorial/lesson2/bits_bytes_and_nibbles.md

 used to indicate that we're dealing with hex.

-Once you get used to it, you begin to recognize some patterns: F is all four bits set, 8 only the first 7 all but the leftmost bit, 1 only the rightmost bit, etc.
+Once you get used to it, you begin to recognize some patterns: F is all four bits set, 8 only the first bit,  7 all but the leftmost bit, 1 only the rightmost bit, etc.

     Top 7 hexadecimal digits to remember: